loris-imageserver/loris/README.md

 Resolving Identifiers
 ---------------------
-It is up to you to implmenent a function that resolves identifiers to file system paths.
-See `resolver.py` for details. _Note that the function in the resolver module must have the name and signature `resolver.resolve(id)`._
+It is up to you to implmenent the `resolve` function in `resolver.py`.
+See the file for details.

 The supplied method for resolving identifiers to images is about as simple as it could be.
 In a request that looks like this